iodigital-com/io-technology/data/blog/tailwind-for-productivity.md

 ---
 title: 'Tailwind for productivity'
-date: '2023-07-10'
+date: '2023-07-13'
 tags: ['Tailwind', 'CSS', 'Frontend', 'Productivity', 'DX']
 summary: "In general, developers don't find writing CSS the most fun part of software development.
 Although, in my opinion, Tailwind CSS makes it fun and efficient!"
 authors: ['ronny-rook']
 theme: 'blue'
 ---

-_Using Tailwind is already a highly debated topic, I would like to emphasize that the following statements are just my and based on my experience.
+_Using Tailwind is already a highly debated topic, I would like to emphasize that the following statements are just mine and based on my experience.
 I hope you'll learn something._

 There has been, and probably always will be, a lot of discussion about using Tailwind for styling.
 Some people will say it’s bad, simply because it makes your code look ugly and messy, resulting in code that’s harder to read.
 Also ignoring principles like separation of concerns is a big downside for people arguing against Tailwind.